NBowlin/Unity_Coordinate_Mapping/README.md

     - *container:* The transform of the GameObject to add as a parent of the plotted point prefab
     - *layer:* The layer from *Tags and Layers* to use for the plotted point prefab

 The main point of this protocol is to call the `Plot(Transform planet, Transform container, int layer)` function and handle the placement of the point to the planet.
-Typically, you will start by calling `public static GameObject PlacePoint(Transform planet, Transform container, Location location, GameObject prefab)` (Outlined below), which returns the plotted GameObject.
+Typically, you will start by calling `PlanetUtility.PlacePoint()`, which returns the plotted GameObject.
 Once you have the GameObject, you can make any adjustments you need.
 Here is an example from the Earthquake Demo:

 ```c#
 public GameObject Plot(Transform planet, Transform container, int layer) {